SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    /> nestedValue is \(nestedValue)
    </ nestedValue is 24

+Key paths can contain optional chaining and forced unwrapping.
+For example, the following code uses optional chaining in a key path to access a property of an optional string:

+.. testcode:: keypath-expression

+   -> print(("four" as String?)[keyPath: \.?.count]!)
+   <- 4

 For more information about using key paths in Swift code that interacts with Objective-C APIs, see `Keys and Key Paths <//apple_ref/doc/uid/TP40014216-CH4-ID205>`_